HOW DO I USE gender inclusive language?

 Women, men, and nonbinary people

-This website provides much more explanation, examples, and information.
+This website also provides much more explanation, examples, and information about pronouns and gender inclusive language.
 See the appropriate section for more: